RIPE-NCC/whois/README.RDAP.md

 For entity request "e-mail" is enabled and the clients requesting this service need to comply with the daily limit according to the Acceptable User Policy (AUP): https://www.ripe.net/manage-ips-and-asns/db/support/documentation/ripe-database-acceptable-use-policy.

-For the rest of request either "e-mail" is filtered.
+For the rest of the requests either "e-mail" is filtered.
 Abuse contact is always returned, and attributes related to whois update notification ("notify", "ref-nfy", "upd-to", "mnt-nfy") are filtered because they are not a general contact email.